|1. Salmon Tamanegi サーモンたまねぎ (Salmon with Onion)|

 Eating at a kaiten-zushi (sushi train) in Japan, sometimes the one you want doesn't come around.

 If you know the name of what you want, it's easy to place an order.

-Here is Makoto's Top 15 recommendation list for when you go for sushi in Japan,
+Here is a Japanese friend's Top 15 recommendation list for when you go for sushi in Japan,

 with the names of each sushi: